All students must fulfill the following University of California requirements:

 Students should refer to the Advanced Placement Examination chart and their transcripts to eliminate the possibility of duplication of credit.

 The minimum residence requirement for a bachelor’s degree at the University of California is one academic year (three quarters).
-Thirty-five of the final 45 quarter units completed by each candidate must be earned while in residence on the UC Davis campus.
+Thirty-five of the final 45 quarter units completed by each candidate must be earned while in residence on the UC Davis campus (UCSR 630.A).
 Each summer session in which a student completes a course of at least 2 quarter units may be counted as half a quarter’s residence.

 Regularly approved courses (laboratory, field, or other individual work) done outside of a regular session but under the direction of a department of instruction may be accepted upon the recommendation of the department in partial fulfillment of the residence requirement for the bachelor’s degree.
 Registration is with the consent of the instructor only.